zachbe/digial-ising/README.md

 When oscillators A and B are negatively coupled, incoming signals that will cause the oscillators to go into a matched state are slowed down, and incoming signals that will cause the oscillators to go into a mismatched state are sped up.

 Graphics will be added soon, as well as a more in-depth explanation.

+## How to use:

+Right now, this repo is still very much in a "proof of concept" state.
+You can build and run the basic testbench by navigating to the `rtl/tb` directory and running `make build` and then `make test_all`.
+A GTKWave save file is provided to show successful coupling graphically.

+## How to help:

+There are a handful of TODOs in the codebase, including feature requests and bugs to fix.
+If you want to work on these, go ahead!
+There will be some more formal policies on how contirbution works as the project matures.